Please read these Guidelines carefully and follow them closely! Thanks!

-The editors of Deep Wild: Writing from the Backcountry invite students currently enrolled in undergraduate programs to submit essays for our 2020 Student Essay Writing Contest.
-We will be open for submissions for the contest between January 15 and March 15, on our Submittable website.
+The editors of Deep Wild: Writing from the Backcountry invite students currently enrolled in undergraduate programs to submit work for our 2020 Student Essay Writing Contest.
+We are open for submissions for the contest between January 15 and March 31, on our Submittable website.

 We seek work that conjures the experiences, observations, and insights of backcountry journeys.
 By “backcountry,” we mean away from paved roads, preferably more than a day’s journey by foot, skis, snowshoes, kayak, canoe, horse, or any other non-motorized means of conveyance.
 We are open to a wide range of carefully-crafted work, both personal and political (however you construe that word).
 Work that does not fall within this backcountry spectrum, however excellent it might be, is not a good fit for us.